CihanNscc/Jarvy-Backend/README.md

 ## Key Features:

-**Conversation History:** Jarvy maintains a conversation history stored in MongoDB, allowing for context-aware responses.

 **Personalization:** The assistant can fetch user-specific data, including personal details and notes, to tailor responses.

 **Weather Information:** Users can request up-to-date weather information based on a fixed location.